Crystalwarrior/KFO-Server/README.md

 * **scream_set_range** "area 1", "area 2", ...
 	- Sets the current area's scream range to be the areas listed.
 * **shoutlog** "area"
-	- Lists the last 20 shouts sent in the given area (or current area if not given).
+	- Lists the last 20 shouts sent in the given area, or from the current area if not given.
 	- Each entry includes the time of execution, client ID, character name, client IPID, the shout ID and the IC message sent alongside.
 * **sneak** "ID/IPID"
 	- Sets a target to be sneaking if they were visible.